[ PDF version ]

 4. That the reasons behind the planned assassination obviated the use of any ‘conventional’ method of killing, such as by shooting – in other words, it would be problematic if I should die by violent means, rather than by means which could be interpreted publicly as ‘self-inflicted’, ‘accidental’, or as ‘natural causes’.

 Until I lost possession of my flat in January 2019, I had retained numerous items in my possession that were suspected to contain various kinds of poison, collected between December 2010 and February 2014, including a bottle of water, which I strongly suspected to contain a solution of radioactive polonium-210.
-I had consumed literally a few drops of the water, being habituated at this time to taste-testing everything I consumed, and was able to distinguish, after researching the toxic effects experienced as a result of that exposure, that it was likely to have been poisoned with a radioactive substance – polonium-210 has recently been employed in other assassinations.1 I made several attempts to report these events to the police, both at police stations and on the telephone.
-On each occasion however the police simply dismissed outright the possibility of a real attempt to poison me, refused to accept any poisoned product as evidence, and generally dismissed my reports as ‘probably delusional’.
-A call handler on the ‘101’ service even suggested that I pour the water I suspected contained polonium “down the sink”.
+I had consumed literally a few drops of the water, being habituated at this time to taste-testing everything I consumed, and was able to distinguish, after researching the toxic effects experienced as a result of that exposure, that it was likely to have been poisoned with a radioactive substance – polonium-210 has recently been employed in other assassinations.1

 In view of the fact that my reports of attempts on my life were being persistently spurned both by the police and subsequently by health services, and despite being in possession of evidence that would have proved attempts of poisoning, it became clear from these experiences that any recourse to the police or to medical services was useless for me, against what was becoming an insistent threat to my life.
 Ironically, only by succumbing to a fatal or near-fatal dose of poison would I have had any chance of impressing upon the police or health services the reality of these attempts.
 Therefore, I saw the necessity to urgently vacate my flat, which I did on 01/01/2011.

 When I returned to my flat six weeks later I discovered that my locks had been tampered with, as though they had been expertly picked but leaving them stiff and slightly damaged.
 It also appeared that certain consumable items I had left in the flat may have been poisoned, as after taste-testing a selection of these I experienced symptoms of an immediate disturbing increase in heart rate which, had I continued to consume the product in normal amounts, I suspect would have resulted in heart failure.
 Since my experiences before New Year 2010/11, every product I ate or drank had to be tested in gradually increasing amounts, starting with the merest taste (alternatively, with certain products, I would make initial tests on the skin on the inside of my wrist).
 On numerous occasions since December 2010 the symptom experienced from the oral presence of a tiny amount of various products was just such a disturbing increase in heart rate, to which I would respond by washing my mouth urgently, and consuming large doses of vitamin C to counteract the toxicity.
-While this has been highly inconvenient, only by rigorously taste- or skin-testing everything I consumed did I manage to succeed in anticipating every attempt at poisoning.
+While this has been highly inconvenient, only by rrously taste- or skin-testing everything I consumed did I manage to succeed in anticipating every attempt at poisoning.
 However, it has not been possible entirely to avoid repeated exposures to non-fatal doses of toxicity.

 Later, towards the end of 2013, there was a further resurgence of these attempts, meaning that again I had to take great care over my movements, avoiding shopping in the same shop more than once, and always travelling to unfamiliar locations to shop, and of course continuing to taste- or skin-test everything I ate or drank, before consuming it normally.
 This was my only recourse to any form of protection, since it was clear that any attempt I might make of presenting evidence of poisoning to the police would be sneered at, and would at best result in a further referral to mental health services.

 After three years of experiencing these kinds of attempts on my life, I was becoming quite adept at anticipating and averting attempts to poison me, and the attempts on my life had largely (but not completely) abated between the autumn of 2012 and the end of 2013.
-However, there began in January 2014 what I understand to be a resurgence of attempts by members of my family, firstly to establish my whereabouts, with a view to then arranging their own (second) attempt on my life (see pp.83-86 of my report for an account of the first attempt).
+However, there began in January 2014 what I understand to be a resurgence of attempts by members of my family, firstly to establish my whereabouts, with a view to then arranging their own (second) attempt on my life (see pp.84-87 of my report for an account of the first attempt).
 However, I am uncertain exactly which events had precipitated this renewed concern on their part.

 I had had no further contact with my mother or sister since the events in December 2010, when I had communicated to my sister by email my awareness that they had orchestrated an attempt on my life.
 In that email I had included comments intended to confuse my sister over my actual address.
 Following this my sister would have been uncertain whether or not I remained at the address they knew as mine.
 On 10/01/2014 I received an unexpected email from my sister containing no content other than an unrecognisable hyperlink.
 The email was sent to a distribution list containing eight email addresses with mine as the last, none of the others which I recognised.
 I did not follow the link, but instead forwarded the email to the Staffordshire Police, as I thought it highly suspicious.